multichannelsystems/McsUsbNet_Examples/README.md

 > Please note as well: If you download this repository as a .zip archive, GitHub doesn't include the McsUsbNet submodule.
 Please download the [McsUsbNet](https://github.com/multichannelsystems/McsUsbNet) repository as well and copy its contents into the McsUsbNet_Examples/McsUsbNet folder.

-- Documentation for the McsUsbNet API is located in the `\McsUsbNet\docu` folder
+- Documentation for the McsUsbNet API is located in the `\McsUsbNet\docu` folder.

+> Please note : The dll comes with an xml file `McsUsbNet.xml`, that allows, for example in Visual Studio, to have a **code completion**.
+We regard this a **part of the documentation** and you should use a tool that allows for code completion at least in parallel to you actual target development system.

 - Usage examples for the `McsUsbNet.dll` in C#, Python and Matlab are located in the `\Examples\CSharp`, `\Examples\Python` and `\Examples\Matlab` folders, respectively.

 ## Example Code